-Applicant is either not considered to be in housing need and/or does not have a local connection
+Applicant is not considered to be in housing need or does not have a local connection

-- Following a financial and need assessment, applicant is not considered to be in housing need. - Applicant is not deemed to have a local connection (and where there are no exceptional circumstances as set out in section 4.15).
+- Following a financial and need assessment, applicant deemed to have a local connection is not considered to be in housing need. - Applicant is not deemed to have a local connection but identified to be within the class of person set out in section 13.1 (and where there are no exceptional circumstances as set out in section 4.15).